finbourne/lusid-sdk-python-preview/sdk/docs/CounterpartiesApi.md

     as_at = '2013-10-20T19:20:30+01:00' # datetime | The asAt datetime at which to list the Credit Support Annexes.
 Defaults to latest if not specified. (optional)

     try:
-        # [EXPERIMENTAL] List the set of Credit Support Annexes
+        # [EXPERIMENTAL] ListCreditSupportAnnexes: List the set of Credit Support Annexes
         api_response = api_instance.list_credit_support_annexes(as_at=as_at)
         pprint(api_response)
     except ApiException as e: